aws-powertools/powertools-lambda-python/docs/utilities/jmespath_functions.md

 ???+ warning
     This should only be used for advanced use cases where you have special formats not covered by the built-in functions.

-For special binary formats that you want to decode before applying JSON Schema validation, you can bring your own [JMESPath function](https://github.com/jmespath/jmespath.py#custom-functions){target="_blank"} and any additional option via `jmespath_options` param.
+For special binary formats that you want to decode before applying JSON Schema validation, you can bring your own [JMESPath function](https://github.com/jmespath/jmespath.py#custom-functions){target="_blank" rel="nofollow"} and any additional option via `jmespath_options` param.
 To keep Powertools for AWS Lambda (Python) built-in functions, you can subclass from `PowertoolsFunctions`.

-Here is an example of how to decompress messages using [zlib](https://docs.python.org/3/library/zlib.html){target="_blank"}:
+Here is an example of how to decompress messages using [zlib](https://docs.python.org/3/library/zlib.html){target="_blank" rel="nofollow"}:

 === "powertools_custom_jmespath_function.py"